psychemedia/storytelling-notes/matty_groves.md

 XL

-This ballad is ancient, and has been popular ; we find it quoted in many old plays.
+This ballad is ancient, and has been popular; we find it quoted in many old plays.
 See Beaum. and Fletcher's Knight of the Burning Pestle, 4to.
 1613, act v.
 The Varieiie, a comedy, 12mo, 1649, act iv., &c.
 In Sir William Davenant's play.
 The Witts, act iii., a gallant thus boasts of himself:

 "Limber and Bound! besides I sing Musgrave,
 And for Chevy-chace no lark comes near me."

 In the Pepys Collection, vol. iii. p.
 314, is an imitation of this old song, in thirty-three stanzas, by a more modern pen, with many alterations, but evidently for the worse.

-This is given from an old printed copy in the British Museum, with corrections ; some of which are from a fragment in the Editor's folio MS. It is also printed in Dryden's Collection of Miscellaneous Poems.
+This is given from an old printed copy in the British Museum, with corrections; some of which are from a fragment in the Editor's folio MS. It is also printed in Dryden's Collection of Miscellaneous Poems.

 As it fell out on a highe bolye daye,
 As many bee in the yeare,